We run through some of the most frequently asked questions about remortgaging.

-Yet while it might take years before we pay off the debt, it doesn’t mean we have to be stuck with the same mortgage throughout.
+While it might take years before we pay off our mortgage debt, it doesn’t mean we have to be stuck with the same mortgage throughout.

 This is where remortgaging comes in – it can save you spending more than you need in interest payments, as our guide explains.

 Remortgaging is when you change your mortgage without moving home.
 You do this by taking out a new mortgage and using the proceeds to pay off the original one, with the same property acting as security.

 The initial rate on your mortgage has come to an end and you have been placed on your lender’s standard variable rate (SVR)